 The work doesn’t disappear because you did something fun today.

 That doesn’t include my blog.
-That also doesn’t include actually seeing the places we visit in any detail, or giving myself some downtime.
+That also doesn’t include seeing the places we visit in any detail or giving myself some downtime.

-If I take a morning hike on a day with a looming deadline, that deadline doesn’t go away.
+If I took a morning hike on a day with a looming deadline, that deadline didn’t go away.
 Sometimes I’m at the mercy of my editors, too.
 I may not know something is coming in until the day it does.

 Yes, the flexibility with nomadic travel is great, but it can also be stressful if you’re not great at time management.
 Thankfully, I’d worked as a freelancer before and got a taste of the hustle, but traveling while freelancing is another level.